 A lot of people don't get the appeal of using handwriting on a phone... you've got a perfectly good virtual keyboard for that, right?!
 Yes, this is true, but may we suggest you challenge yourself to try and take some hand-written notes for the next week?
 See if it is oddly reminiscent of actually carrying a work notebook around, jotting down ideas, emphasizing points, and generally taking a garbled mess of a note that's weirdly creative and can only be understood by you... at a glance.

-On the Note 10, you can use the S Pen to freely draw on your Samsung Calendar app as well.
+You can use the S Pen to freely draw on your Samsung Calendar app as well.
 So, you can add and edit your events just as you would on any calendar app, but then you can take the S Pen out and circle specific dates or time periods.
 It's pretty neat.

 Crop & Markup screenshots